It's Good to Have Friends in Low Places

 Who ever thought up jellyfish?
 Who ever thought up humans, the jellies may ruefully ask from the confines of a man-made tank.
 In this beautiful snap by my step-daughter Jessica of her son at the Vancouver, B.C.
 Aquarium, each species ponders the visible peculiarities of the other.

-This past year I've had the great pleasure to interview a series of performers and others serving up events at the Flying Stage in Barre, VT.
-Mm-hmm...they're written with an eye to promotion.
-But they also provide engaging perspectives and interesting one-on-one's with the artists.
+This past year I've had the great pleasure to interview a series of performers and others serving up events at the Flying Stage in Barre, VT, with an aim to providing engaging perspectives and interesting one-on-one's with the artists.
+Here's the Latest: